derliaparecida/refact-agile/docs/index.md

 ## 1. Como estruturamos os testes

 Para realizar os testes, organizamos o código original na pasta `python-before`, criamos também um arquivo chamado `refatoracoes_possiveis.txt`, contendo a lista embaralhada de técnicas de refatoração.
-Em seguida, utilizamos o GitHub Copilot com o modelo GPT-4.1, e para evitar viés, ocultamos o código original refatorado (`python`) durante o processo.
+Em seguida, utilizamos o GitHub Copilot com o modelo GPT-4.1, e para evitar viés ocultamos o código original refatorado (`python`) durante o processo.
 Passamos para o Copilot como contexto a lista das técnicas, o conteúdo da pasta `python-before` e um prompt com instruções.

 - Prompt utilizado:
   > _“Read each file under the folder 'codigos/python-before'.
 For each file you will generate a new file with suffix '\_copilot' with a refactoring suggestion.
 The refactoring must be one listed in the file 'refatoracoes_possiveis.txt'.
 You should write the refactoring name as a comment on the first line of the generated file.”_